ChristopheJacquet/PiFmRds/README.md

 sudo ./pi_fm_rds
 ```

 This will generate an FM transmission on 107.9 MHz, with default station name (PS), radiotext (RT) and PI-code, without audio.
+The radiofrequency signal is emitted on GPIO 4 (pin 7 on header P1).

 You can add monophonic sound by referencing a WAV file as follows: